-London’s Wellcome Collection is one of the top picks in our Designers' Guide to London.
+London’s Wellcome Collection (opens in new tab) is one of the top picks in our Designers' Guide to London (opens in new tab).
 A museum of medical artefacts and artworks, it calls itself 'the free destination for the incurably curious' – and its new, responsive website has the same attitude.

 Developed by the Collection's in-house team, the site promotes installations, events and publications, along with some exclusive digital content, including games.
+Feeling inspired?
+Grab yourself a website builder and make your own.

 The site is built on Drupal, which led to some challenges.
 Developer Gareth Estchild says, "Drupal is a bit notorious for getting it to spit out what you want.
 The backend developers replicated the code from our HTML templates, which means we’ve been able to achieve good semantic markup."